Kong/kongponents/docs/components/table.md

 - `emptyStateActionRoute` - Route for empty state action
 - `emptyStateActionMessage` - Button text for empty state action

+If using a CTA button, a `ktable-empty-state-cta-clicked` event is fired when clicked.

 #### Default Empty State Messaging

 <KCard class="my-2">